-Conan Doyle had written the piece in 1886, during a quite period at his Portsmouth doctor’s practice, and had sold the rights to the story for £25.
-Doyle hoping that this sale would lead to greater things.
+Conan Doyle wrote this piece in 1886, during a quiet period spent at his Portsmouth doctor’s practice, and had sold the rights to the story for £25.
+Doyle had hoped that this sale would lead to greater things.

 Despite the slow start, A Study in Scarlet is now widely considered to be one of the greatest mystery novels ever written.

 A Short Review of A Study in Scarlet

 Overall, A Study in Scarlet is a good story, but there are elements which are often perceived as being negative.